 Lauren Mazzarisi, a luxury digital media planner, first saw Totême's scarf jacket on the Instagram Story of @somewherelately.
 “I was instantly drawn to it and saved a screenshot in my phone," she says.
 "I realized [then] that coats can be equally as chic as the outfit underneath!”

 While Totême’s piece may have become the most ubiquitous version of the statement outerwear trend, it's not the only coat with a built-in scarf on the market causing a stir.
-“When we saw the scarf coat trend creeping in last winter season, we felt it was a trend that we wanted to jump on,” says Anthony Cuthbertson, creative director at Ted Baker.
+“When we saw the scarf coat trend creeping in, we felt it was a trend that we wanted to jump on,” says Anthony Cuthbertson, creative director at Ted Baker.
 “We curated our own unique iteration, Solanna and Jilliya, which quickly became a cult item of the year.”

 Cuthbertson attributes the piece’s popularity to its versatility and ease.
 “At this time of year, the 'should I wear a scarf?' debate every morning is real, so these built-in versions make the decision easy,” he explains.
 Indeed, wearers have the option to leave the scarf detail draped over the shoulders, like the traditional winter accessory, or wear it down the front, like extended collars.